John-Wassilak/Advent-of-Code-2025/README.md

-# Advent of Code 2024
+# Advent of Code 2025
-Solutions to the AoC 24 puzzles.
+Solutions to the [AoC 25](https://adventofcode.com/2025) puzzles.

 Not doing anything crazy like last year